Quality Traffic, Lasting Growth

 Not all clicks are equal.
 A click from a bored scroller is nothing like a click from a buyer who typed a specific query, read a comparison, and now wants a quote.
 Sustainable growth comes from aligning your marketing with intent—the underlying reason a person is searching, scrolling, or clicking.
 When your message and offer match that intent, two good things happen: your acquisition costs drop and your conversion rates climb.

-Your plan should cover every layer, but invest most in decision and evaluation to capture revenue now, then use problem and awareness content to fill the pipeline for future wins.
+Strategic Allocation: Your plan should cover every layer, but invest most in decision and evaluation to capture revenue now, then use problem and awareness content to fill the pipeline for future wins.
+A common mistake is spending 80% of the budget on awareness content when the money is made at the decision level.

 Acquisition Without the Noise

 Think of acquisition like portfolio management: diverse inputs, clear rules, and constant rebalancing.
-Here’s a mix that consistently works across industries.
+You wouldn't put your life savings into a single penny stock, so don't bet your business on a single marketing channel.
+Here’s a diversified mix that consistently works across industries, designed to capture intent at every stage.

 1) Search Demand You Can Own